Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 What does it really cost?

-Nobody thinks that's what happens when government does stuff, by the way.
+Because this whole money-no object business now, nobody thinks that's what happens when government does stuff, by the way.

-Yet somehow we've got the idea that with public money, which means your money, uh then somehow you can just stick a big bunch of zeros on the end of it, and it's all way above our head, and we shouldn't really think about it, and there's no point and and let's face it, you know, let's face it, these billions and trillions come from somewhere, don't they?
+Yet somehow we've got the idea that with public money, which means your money, then somehow you can just stick a big bunch of zeros on the end of it and it's all way above our head and we shouldn't really think about it.

-I mean, They wouldn't be spending all this money if they didn't have it.
+I mean, they wouldn't be spending all this money if they didn't have it.

 So they're being very responsible about it.